agnivade/funnel/README.md

 The 12 factor [rule](https://12factor.net/logs) for logging says that an app "should not attempt to write to or manage logfiles.
 Instead, each running process writes its event stream, unbuffered, to stdout."
 The execution environment should take care of capturing the logs and perform further processing with it.

 Funnel is meant to be a replacement for your app's "logger + [logrotate](http://www.linuxcommand.org/man_pages/logrotate8.html)" pipeline.
-No more sending SIGHUP signals, or reload commands to open a new file.
-No more setting up conditional flags to switch between writing to console and file when changing from dev to production.
+Think of it as a fluentd/logstash replacement(with minimal features!) but having only stdin as an input.
 All you need to do is just print to stdout and pipe it to funnel.
 And let it take care of the rest.

 ### Features quick tour
-- Basic feature set of a log rotator:
+- Basic use case of logging to local files.
+Acts as a log rotator also:
  * Rolling over to a new file
  * Deleting old files
  * Gzipping files
  * File rename policies
 - Prepend each log line with a custom string
+- Supports other target outputs like Kafka, ElasticSearch.
+More info below.
-- Live reloading of config file on save.
+- Live reloading of config on file save.
 No more messing around with SIGHUP or SIGUSR1.

 ### Quickstart